Halo Infinite Battle Royale: Tatanka leaks, release window, everything we know

 A Halo Infinite Battle Royale could reignite the floundering 343 release.

-Is Halo Infinite Battle Royale officially in development?
+Is a Halo Infinite Battle Royale officially in development?

-Though with months of rumors, leaks, and even a recent developer announcement all piling up, it seems a BR is all but inevitable.
+Though with months of rumors, leaks, and even a recent developer announcement all piling up, it seemed a BR was all but inevitable in recent years, though nothing has come to fruition.

-If a BR is indeed in development, reports indicate Certain Affinity is the team responsible.
+If a BR was indeed in development, reports indicated Certain Affinity is the team responsible.
 This studio full of ex-Bungie devs has long been working with 343 on the Halo franchise, and just recently announced plans to “deepen” its relationship.

-Certain Affinity has reportedly been working on a standalone project codenamed ‘Tatanka,’ according to industry insider Jez Corden.
+Certain Affinity was reportedly working on a standalone project codenamed ‘Tatanka,’ according to industry insider Jez Corden.
 Doubling down on his claims, Corden also indicated Tatanka “started development around Spring 2020,” meaning the project has supposedly been in development for over two years.

 The codename itself lends credence to BR theories as Tatanka was a former professional wrestler best known for winning a 40-man battle royal match.